teppeis/eslint-config-teppeis/README.md

 1. Avoid "Possible Errors"
 2. Keep "Best Practices" if common
 3. Use "Modern Style (ES2015+)" if available
-4. Format "Stylistic Issues" if fixable
+4. Format "Stylistic Issues" if fixable or use Prettier

 This rules is based on `eslint:recommended`.
 Only additional or orverwritten rules are specified.